 Andra J. (Reed) Garner

-I am an Assistant Research Professor at Rutgers University in the Department of Earth and Planetary Sciences.
+I am an Assistant Professor at Rowan University in the Department of Environmental Science.

 Currently, I am continuing research related to the impacts of a changing climate on natural hazards, including increasing flood risks associated with tsunamis and sea-level rise, evolving characteristics of tropical cyclones in a changing climate, and changing flood risks related to storm surge and rising sea levels.